 And then Youth Opportunities came along.

-As Mathew told us “I now walk with my head up, happy and no longer put myself down.
+As Michael told us “I now walk with my head up, happy and no longer put myself down.
 The future for me is more bright and happy.”
 And his mother, Lee, confirmed, “He has been bullied most of his school life, and felt down-trodden, but now he walks with his head held high, with a smile on his face”.
-And Lee has a great understanding of the key tools which are supporting Mathew in his personal growth, as she has taken part in Project 360.
+And Lee has a great understanding of the key tools which are supporting Michael in his personal growth, as she has taken part in Project 360.

 You may have heard of Project 360.
 We launched the initiative last year as an all-inclusive wrap-around support service, where we educate and engage with parents and teachers on the key concepts from the Personal Leadership Program.
 Project 360, which reaches out to parents and teachers through workshops, phone calls and regular emails, was specifically created to address the area of connectedness we measure – which is essentially relationships – and it’s been producing some outstanding outcomes across the State.
 The involvement of parents and teachers in supporting their young people delivers such a positive impact on the quality of their relationships and overall wellbeing, and we’re looking forward to rolling out Project 360 in more schools in 2020.

 I know I have said it before, but I have to say it again.
-Thank you so much for giving Mathew the tools and the confidence to change his life.
+Thank you so much for giving Michael the tools and the confidence to change his life.
 He has been bullied most of his school life, and felt down-trodden, but now he walks with his head held high, with a smile on his face.
-Mathew and I can talk now and home life is also much happier for the both of us.”
+Michael and I can talk now and home life is also much happier for the both of us.”

 And that is why, here at Youth Opportunities, we do what we do.